River/Creek · Views

-“This hike begin at Tatev Monastey and leads to the Big Desert of Tatev, on the banks of Vorotan River and Devil's Bridge.”— State Tourism Committee Republic of Armenia
+A great loop from the village Tatev beginning at the Tatev Monastey and leading to the Big Desert of Tatev, on the banks of Vorotan River and Devil's Bridge.

 Another way to reach this hike is to take a bus that leaves from Yerevan’s Kilikia Bus Station up to Goris, for 13,000AMD.
 The best time to visit the area is April to mid-Novemeber